The Bachelor (franchise): Wedding specials

-Upcoming Spin-offs
+Canceled spin-offs

 In 2020, ABC announced plans to produce a summer counterpart of The Bachelor Winter Games, which would have presumably aired against the 2020 Summer Olympics (just as Winter Games aired against the Winter Olympics).
 On March 30, 2020, due to the COVID-19 pandemic (which itself caused the 2020 Olympics to be postponed to 2021), it was reported that production of the spin-off had been cancelled.

-A casting call has been released by ABC for a version of the show featuring older contestants.

 In other media

 Live show

 The Bachelor Live On Stage was announced on January 23, 2019 during the Men Tell All episode.
 A local Bachelor would go through group date challenges and coveted one-on-ones with local ladies in the audience.
 Audience members and hosts would assist the Bachelor.
 Ben Higgins and Becca Kufrin are slated to host the 63 stop tour starting in Mesa, Arizona on February 13, 2020 with the final stop in Austin, Texas, was scheduled on May 17, 2020.
 However due to the COVID-19 pandemic, half of the shows have been postponed and they were rescheduled to January 24, 2021 in Cleveland, Ohio.